cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.rule-path
 [rule_path: <string> | default = "/rules"]

-# URL of the Alertmanager to send notifications to.
+# Space-separated list of URL(s) of the Alertmanager(s) to send notifications
+# to.
+Each Alertmanager URL is treated as a separate group in the configuration.
+# Multiple Alertmanagers in HA per group can be supported by using DNS
+# resolution via -ruler.alertmanager-discovery.
 # CLI flag: -ruler.alertmanager-url
-[alertmanager_url: <url> | default = ]
+[alertmanager_url: <list of string> | default = ]

-# Use DNS SRV records to discover alertmanager hosts.
+# Use DNS SRV records to discover Alertmanager hosts.
 # CLI flag: -ruler.alertmanager-discovery
 [enable_alertmanager_discovery: <boolean> | default = false]

-# How long to wait between refreshing alertmanager hosts.
+# How long to wait between refreshing DNS resolutions of Alertmanager hosts.
 # CLI flag: -ruler.alertmanager-refresh-interval
 [alertmanager_refresh_interval: <duration> | default = 1m]

-# If enabled requests to alertmanager will utilize the V2 API.
+# If enabled requests to Alertmanager will utilize the V2 API.
 # CLI flag: -ruler.alertmanager-use-v2
 [enable_alertmanager_v2: <boolean> | default = false]